The Bayesian Learning Rule: Introduction

-for candidate with constant base-measure.
-This is obtained by setting the gradient of \cref{eq:BayesP} to 0, then noting that $\grad_{\vmeanparam} \mathcal{H}(q) = -\vnatparam$ (\cref{app:natgrad_entropy}), and then interchanging $\grad_{\vmeanparam}$ by $\natgrad_{\vnatparam}$ (because of \cref{eq:natgrad_def}).
-In other words, natural parameter of the best $q_*(\vparam)$ is equal to the natural gradient of the expected negative-loss.
-The importance of natural-gradients is entirely missed in the Bayesian/variational inference literature, including textbooks, reviews, tutorials on this topic \citep{bishop2006pattern,Murphy:2012:MLP:2380985, blei2017variational, zhang2018advances} where natural-gradients are often put in a special category.
+In the second equality, we assume that $h(\vparam)$ is a constant, so that $\natgrad_{\vnatparam} \mathcal{H}(q_\vnatparam) = -\vnatparam$ (see \cref{app:natgrad_entropy}).
+The equality states that the natural parameter $\vnatparam_*$ must be equal to the natural gradient of $\myexpect_{q_{\vnatparam_*}}\sqr{-\barloss(\vparam)}$, therefore estimation of $q_{\vnatparam_*}(\vparam)$ is tightly coupled to computation of natural gradients.
+Depite this, the importance of natural-gradients is entirely missed in the Bayesian/variational inference literature, including textbooks, reviews, tutorials on this topic \citep{bishop2006pattern,Murphy:2012:MLP:2380985, blei2017variational, zhang2018advances} where natural-gradients are often put in a special category.
+Our work fixes this issue.

 We will show that natural gradients retrieve essential higher-order information about the loss landscape which are then assigned to appropriate natural parameters using \cref{eq:fixed_pt_specific}.
-The information-matching is due to the presence of the entropy term there, which is an important quantity for the optimality of Bayes in general \citep{jaynes1982, art669, littlestone1994weighted, Vovk:1990:AS:92571.92672}, and which is generally absent in non-Bayesian formulations (\cref{eq:ERM}).
-The entropy term in general leads to exponential-weighting in Bayes' rule.
+The information-matching is due to the presence of the entropy term there, which is an important quantity for the optimality of Bayes in general \citep{jaynes1982, art669} and generally absent in non-Bayesian formulations, for instance, \cref{eq:ERM}.
+The entropy term in general leads to exponential-weighting in Bayes' rule \citep{littlestone1994weighted, Vovk:1990:AS:92571.92672}.
 In our context, it gives rise to natural-gradients and, as we will soon see, automatically determines the complexity of the derived algorithm through the complexity of the class of distributions $\mathcal{Q}$, yielding a principled way to develop new algorithms.

-Overall, our work demonstrates the importance of natural-gradients for algorithm design in ML.
-This is similar in spirit to Information Geometric Optimization \citep{ollivier2017information}, which focuses on the optimization of black-box, deterministic functions.
-In contrast, we derive generic learning algorithms by using the same Bayesian principles.
-The BLR we use is a generalization of the method proposed in \citet{khan2017conjugate, khan2018fast1} specifically for variational inference.
-Here, we establish it as a general learning rule to derive many old and new learning algorithms.
-In this sense, the BLR can be seen as a variant of Bayes' rule, useful for generic ML problems.
+Overall, our work demonstrates the importance of natural-gradients and information geometry for algorithm design in ML.
+This is similar in spirit to Information Geometric Optimization \citep{ollivier2017information} which focuses on the optimization of black-box, deterministic functions.
+In contrast, we derive generic learning algorithms by using a Bayesian objective where an additional entropy term is added.